 – You can have more than one goal, but consider how they support your bigger story.
 If you are struggling to narrow down a ton of possibilities or simply feeling overwhelmed, ask yourself: When I look back on 2020, what will my story be for this year?
 After you write out all of the goals you want to accomplish in 2020 — big or small — identify the one that is your first domino to fall.
 There is often a high-leverage goal that is sort of the lynchpin that makes all the other goals easier and more possible.
 (HINT: It may not the most fun or glamours one.)
 Start here, and allow everything else to be icing on the cake.

 Once you have your goal, participating is EASY!

 – Go for a run and contemplate the goal you want to work toward.

 – Do something you love that puts you in the best mindset for goal setting.

 – Write it out.
-Spend some time writing out all the things on your list for 2017, to see which one jumps out at your.
+Spend some time writing out all the things on your list for 2020, to see which one jumps out at you.

 – Grab a glass of wine, turn up the tunes, have a dance party and write it down in the comfort of your own home.

 – Print it, declare it, share it — no frills or fuss.
 Just getting it done #likeaboss.